How To Fix The HTTP Error 500 On Your WordPress Website

 define('WP_MEMORY_LIMIT', '128M');

 Typically, you can just re-save your permalinks in WordPress to rebuild this file.
 In case you’re facing a 500 internal server issue.
 So you won’t be able to access your WordPress admin panel.
 Therefore, this isn’t an option.
-As a result, you can build a new.htaccess file with the contents listed below.
+As a result, you can build a new one .htaccess file with the contents listed below.
 Then you’ll need to upload it to your server.

 # BEGIN WordPress